evgenyb/evgenyb.github.io/_posts/2020-11-24-grafana-data-source-as-code-or-how-to-deploy-azure-monitor-data-course-to-grafana.md

 ## Configuration file

-We decided to use one file per data-source model and here is the complete configuration file structure for `grafana-azure-monitor-datasource`:
+We decided to use one file per data-source type, and here is the complete configuration file structure for `grafana-azure-monitor-datasource` type:

 ```json
 {